| | Linking Christian

 times a year.
 The publication incorporates worldwide papers linking Christian

-in English of 2,000 - 8,000 words on theological insights into ethical, moral,
+of 2,000 - 8,000 words on theological insights into ethical, moral, pastoral or

-pastoral or restorative aspects of justice.
-The papers are individually printed
+restorative aspects of justice.

 |

-is assembled in the shadow of Lincoln Cathedral in the Diocese of Lincoln where
+Justice Reflections is assembled in the shadow of Lincoln Cathedral in

-there is a long tradition from the early Middle Ages of caring for the disadvantaged.
+the Diocese of Lincoln where there is a long tradition from the early Middle Ages

-This tradition extends from the episcopate of St Hugh (1186-1200), who is renowned
+of caring for the disadvantaged.
+This tradition extends from the episcopate of

-(1885-1910), who is revered for his ministry to prisoners facing execution, to
+the episcopate of Bishop Edward King (1885-1910), who is revered for his ministry

-the episcopate of Bishop Robert Hardy (1987-2001), who hosted four large Lincoln
+to prisoners facing execution, to the episcopate of Bishop Robert Hardy (1987-2001),

-Conferences on law and order.
-Whilst local tradition has influenced the ethos
+who hosted four large Lincoln Conferences on law and order.
+Whilst local tradition

-of the publication, its contemporary relevance is global. |
+has influenced the ethos of the publication, its contemporary relevance is global.

 St Hugh | Justice